LittleCodingFox/StaticWiki/Notes.md

-# Extensions

-Some Markdown extensions are enabled by default, such as [piped tables](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#tables).
-Right now there is no possibility to change which are enabled by default, but in a future release that will be doable.

 # Page Titles

 The `Title` option in `staticwiki.ini` is the base page title - The pages generated will have a title in the form of `Title - Current Page Title`.